xmxdeus/BlockchainFramework/README.md

 _[address]:[port]/start/mining_

-> Preset a specfic number of times to mine a block in network, in random 1-3s intervals
+> Preset to a specfic number of times to mine a block in network, in random 1-3s intervals

 + Shutdown Network